Where We Have Been - USA - Las Vegas

 Las Vegas by Night

-We explored Vegas with visits to Caesars Palace, The Venetian, Mandalay Bay which is a little different to the others with the beach theme (we rode the Luxor Tram to and from), and others, rode the Monorail many times and even visited the local Indian Motorcycle Dealer where David purchased a couple of shirts.
+We spent our time in Vegas doing what you do in Vegas—exploring.
+We wandered through Caesars Palace and The Venetian, and visited Mandalay Bay, which feels a little different from the others with its beach theme (we rode the Luxor Tram to and from, just because we could).
+We used the Monorail a number of times and even drove out and made a stop at a local Indian Motorcycle Dealer where David emerged with a number of t-shirts

 S’More – A Mess in Waiting